- Chart

 - Extensive global distribution and service network.

-- Diversified product portfolio across multiple industries.
+- Diversified product portfolio across multiple end markets.

-- Long-standing customer relationships and partnerships.
+- Long-standing customer relationships.

 Weaknesses